Behavioral Weight Loss Tips

 There is more that you may wish to add to your behavioral weight loss tips.

 See the recommended resources on our 'Learning' page.
-You will find the link to that page listed on the site map/index.
+You will find the link to that page listed on the sitemap/index, which is listed at the bottom of the menu/navigation buttons.

 For example, teach yourself the "swish" technique [pattern] of NLP.
 Then use it to improve something.